happner/happner-ansible-client/README.md

 ### Networking
 - In preparation for running Semaphore in a Docker container, you'll need to set up local networking to allow outgoing requests from the container to access a local MySQL database:
-    - set up an alias on the local loopback interface, eg: `sudo ifconfig lo0 alias 10.200.10.1/24`
+    - set up an alias on the local loopback interface, eg:
+    `sudo ifconfig lo0 alias 10.200.10.1/24`
-    - (to remove this just use `sudo ifconfig lo0 -alias 10.200.10.1`)
+    - to remove this just use:
+    `sudo ifconfig lo0 -alias 10.200.10.1`

 ### External access to a local MySQL database
 - Your local database will need to provide external access to the Docker container